tc39/how-we-work/matrix-guide.md

 As a shortcut, to edit your most recent message, you can press the up arrow <kbd>↑</kbd>.

-You can also remove your message if you post it by mistake (for example, in the wrong channel).
+You can also remove your message if you post it by mistake (for example, in the wrong room).
 To do this, hover over the message and click the **…** (ellipsis), then click "Remove".
 A "Message deleted" will show up in its place.

 ### ...mute someone in case of toxic behavior?